nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/saml-20-authentication.md

 {{! excerpt}}

 The [Nuxeo SAML 2.0 addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/saml2-authentication) allows setting up Nuxeo as a Service Provider and supports WebSSO thus relying on an external SAML Identity Provider (IdP) for authentication.
-It has been successfully tested so far with OneLogin, Ping One, SSOCircle, Google, OIF and ADFS.
+It has been successfully tested so far with Okta, OneLogin, Ping One, SSOCircle, Google, OIF and ADFS.
 If you are no familiar with SAML IdP, read the section [Background on SAML 2.0](#saml20_presentation) below.

 1. [Install the SAML2.0 Authentication addon]({{page page='installing-a-new-package-on-your-instance'}}) available from the Nuxeo Marketplace.
-2. Retrieve your IdP SAML metadata configuration file.
+1. Retrieve your IdP SAML metadata configuration file.
 This file stores SAML configuration like supported bindings, endpoints, certificates, etc., that are used by our SAML plugin to configure you IdP.
 Some IdP make this metadata available in a URL which you can also reference directly in the next step.
-3. Contribute ([in a Studio project]({{page page='how-to-contribute-to-an-extension'}}), or in the `nxserver/config` folder) a new authentication plugin that makes use of the `org.nuxeo.ecm.platform.auth.saml.SAMLAuthenticationProvider`, with a reference to the XML Metadata for specific configuration.
+1. Contribute ([in a Studio project]({{page page='how-to-contribute-to-an-extension'}}), or in the `nxserver/config` folder) a new authentication plugin that makes use of the `org.nuxeo.ecm.platform.auth.saml.SAMLAuthenticationProvider`, with a reference to the XML Metadata for specific configuration.
 Ex:

     ```xml
     <component name="org.nuxeo.ecm.platform.login.saml.auth">